top of page

 President of the Board, Acting Treasurer

-I didn’t grow up in the woods and I do not have a lifetime of experience, but I have chosen my path based on my personal conviction that our shared need to develop a connection to the natural world is paramount to ensure the survival of humanity and the living planet.
-I value open and honest communication and am comfortable giving and receiving feedback.
+I didn’t grow up in the woods and I do not have a lifetime of experience, but I have chosen my path based on my personal conviction that our shared need to develop a connection to the natural world is paramount to ensure the survival of humanity.
 I am committed to continuous learning, teaching and sharing.

 I grew up in Washington, DC, and was enamored by performance arts from a young age.
 I attended the American Academy of Dramatic Arts and pursued acting in addition to a semi-successful career as a rapper.
-Gradually I became disillusioned by life in the city, and was increasingly curious about the history of inequality, exploitation and
+Gradually I became disillusioned by life in the city, and was increasingly curious about the history of humanity, and our connections to nature and ancient ways of life.

-environmental degradation.
-I studied anthropology (and theater) at the University of Vermont, attempted and withdrew from a life in New York City for a second time, and finally came to Maine for an apprenticeship at Maine Local Living School, during 2013 and 2014.
+I studied anthropology (and theater) at the University of Vermont, and ultimately came to Maine for an apprenticeship at Maine Local Living School, during 2013 and 2014.

-Time spent learning from Chris and Ashirah at Maine Local Living School was profoundly reformative.
-I discovered in small-scale, place-based living skills a genuine joy that had been absent from me throughout my years onstage and inside academic classrooms.
-From Ashirah and Chris I learned to live in a more positive place; I began focusing more on what I love and wish to create, rather than what I hated, feared and wished to escape from.
+Learning from Chris and Ashirah at Maine Local Living School was profoundly healing and reformative.
+I discovered, inside the small-scale, place-based living skills that shapes daily life in the woods, a genuine joy that had been absent from my life.
+I learned to live in a more positive place; I began focusing more on what I love and wish to create, rather than what I hated, feared and wished to escape from.
 I couldn’t go back to New York City, or even back home to Washington.
 I couldn’t go back to the way I had lived before; I could no longer focus my efforts on the shortsighted egoic world of “show business.”
 I continued to practice what I learned at Koviashuvik after moving to Portland in 2015.

-In 2016, at the behest of my neighbors, and with support and encouragement from my friend, Peter Bauer (founding director of Rewild Portland) I began leading wild-edible-foraging tours and started teaching basket-making classes.
+In 2016, at the behest of my neighbors who had seen me foraging, I began leading walking tours of edible plants and started teaching basket-making classes.
 I recruited a board of directors to incorporate Rewild Maine as a 501(c)3 educational non-profit in 2017.
 Over the years, the organization has grown and changed.
-I am continuously grateful.
+I continue to be grateful to be doing this work.

 106018496_314053209765794_25264885513660